 Do your legs seem disproportionately large compared to the rest of your body?
 If you bent over at the waist, would your bottom half be significantly more significant than the top half of your body?
 Do you have what some people would call a pear-shaped figure?
 Are your legs thick and column-like without much definition at the knees?
 Do your feet appear average size like the weight stops at your ankles?
 If you answered yes to any of these questions, you may have a disease called lipedema.
 Even though lipedema affects 11% of the adult female population in the US, it is often misdiagnosed and misunderstood.
 Continue reading →

 You’ve probably seen someone with lipedema.
-You may even know someone who has it, but have been unaware of their disease.
-Lipedema is a chronic condition that causes the accumulation of fat most often in the lower part of the body.
-However it can also occur in the upper arms.
+You may even know someone who has it but has been unaware of the disease.
+Lipedema is a chronic condition that causes fat accumulation, most often in the lower part of the body.
+However, it can also occur in the upper arms.
 It is a condition that almost exclusively occurs in women.
-Lidpedmea is often confused with obesity and frequently misdiagnosed.
-Women with lipedema may also suffer from easy bruising, sensitivity to touch and pain.
-Commonly, there will be a disproportionate distribution of fat with a smaller upper body and a larger lower body.
-Mayo Clinic first reported this disease in 1940, but the condition still remains largely misunderstood and under-diagnosed.
+Lidpedmea is often confused with obesity and is frequently misdiagnosed.
+Women with lipedema may also suffer from easy bruising, sensitivity to touch, and pain.
+Commonly, there will be a disproportionate distribution of fat with a more petite upper body and a larger lower body.
+Mayo Clinic first reported this disease in 1940, but the condition remains largely misunderstood and underdiagnosed.

-The exact cause of this condition is unknown and it may be that it has many causes.
-Heredity seems to be a major factor in this disease.
-Family history of lipedema is often noted and potential genes associated with the condition have been recently identified.
-Female hormonal changes during puberty, pregnancy and perimenopause also seem to play a role in this condition.
-Other hormones, such as insulin and thyroid hormones may also be involved.
+The exact cause of this condition is unknown, and it may be that it has many reasons.
+Heredity seems to be a significant factor in this disease.
+A family history of lipedema is often noted, and potential genes associated with the condition have been recently identified.
+Female hormonal changes during puberty, pregnancy, and perimenopause also seem to play a role in this condition.
+Other hormones, such as insulin and thyroid hormones, may also be involved.
 Continue reading →